cakephp/docs/en/migrations.rst

 If you only want to include a selection of fields from the table in your seed file, you can use the ``--fields`` option.
-It takes the list of fields to include as a comma separated value string
+It takes the list of fields to include as a comma separated value string:

 .. code-block:: bash